Peanut Butter Cup Cookie Dough Crumble Bars

 - Preheat oven to 350F.
 Line an 8-by-8-inch baking pan with aluminum foil, spray with cooking spray; set aside.

 - In a large microwave-safe bowl, melt the butter, about 1 minute.
-Allow the butter to cool momentarily so you don’t scramble the egg.
-Add the egg, sugars, vanilla, and stir or whisk vigorously to combine, for about 1 minute.
+Allow the butter to cool momentarily so you don't scramble the egg.
+Add the egg, sugars, vanilla, and stir vigorously to combine, for about 1 minute.
 Add the flour, baking soda, optional salt and stir until just incorporated.
-Batter will be quite thick and dense.
+Batter will be quite thick.

 - Reserve 1/2 cup batter; set aside.
 Turn remaining batter out into prepared pan, smoothing it lightly with a spatula.
 Evenly sprinkle the peanut butter cups over the batter.
-Pour sweetened condensed milk over the top (just eyeball slightly over half of the can as you’re slowly pouring).
+Pour sweetened condensed milk over the top.
 Using your fingers, lightly crumble the reserved cookie dough over the top in irregular, marble-sized chunks.

 - Allow bars to cool in pan for at least 3 hours before slicing and serving.
-Lift out using the foil overhang.
-I recommend cooling for 1 hour on the counter, and at least 2 hours in the refrigerator, or overnight.
-This ensures clean, pretty cut marks.
-If you don’t care about that, bars may be consumed as soon as they are cool enough to eat; grab a spoon and dig in.
+Expediting this by placing pan in the refrigerator is okay if you're in a hurry.
 Extra bars will keep airtight at room temperature for up to 1 week, or in the freezer for up to 3 months.

 Peanut Butter Chocolate Chunk Cookie Bars – All the taste and texture of cookies, minus the work of making individual cookies.
 Bar cookies are so much faster and these are soft, chewy, and loaded with chocolate chunks